How To Find Creative Inspiration And Overcome Creative Block

 The idea for this endeavour came after I published two articles loosely based on the subject of inspiration; one of which discussed the best type of art books for beginners & experienced artists.

-In anticipation of the upcoming eBook guide ‘How To Find Creative Inspiration’, I have put together a shortlist of ‘10 Ways To Find Creative Inspiration’.
+In anticipation of the upcoming eBook guide ‘How To Find Creative Inspiration’, I have put together a shortlist of ‘How To Find Creative Inspiration’.

-As a precursor to my upcoming guide I have put together this shortlist of ten ways to get inspired and as with the guide, although aimed at artists and writers, these points can be used for creatives in any part of the industry.
+As a precursor to my upcoming guide I have put together this shortlist of how to get inspired and as with the guide, although aimed at artists and writers, these points can be used for creatives in any part of the industry.

 - Go For A Walk